ast-grep/ast-grep/README.md

 Key highlights:

-* An intuitive pattern to find and replace AST. ast-grep's pattern looks like ordinary code you would write every day.
-(You can call the pattern is isomorphic to code).
+* An intuitive pattern to find and replace AST. ast-grep's pattern looks like ordinary code you would write every day (you could say the pattern is isomorphic to code).

 * jQuery like API for AST traversal and manipulation.